gaelkt/DLcar/README.md

 # Posenet
-This repository provides a TensorFlow implementation of the paper [PoseNet: A Convolutional Network for Real-Time 6-DOF Camera Relocalization]
+This repository provides a TensorFlow implementation for Real-Time 6-DOF Camera Relocalization

 - The folder weight contains the pretrained GoogleNet weights that are using for training
 - The folder lib contains the GoogleNet architecture and all the function used in the network